wqking/obfupy/readme.md

-# obfupy -- Python obfuscator aiming to produce correct and functional code
+# obfupy -- Python source code obfuscator aiming to produce correct and functional code

 obfupy is a Python 3 library that can obfuscate whole Python 3 projects, transform the source code to obfuscated and hard to understand code. obfupy aims to produce correct and functional code.
 Several real world non-trivial projects are tested with obfupy,